gragusa/Regress.jl/README.md

 High-performance linear models with fixed effects and instrumental variables.

 Regress.jl is inspired by and grateful to [FixedEffectModels.jl](https://github.com/FixedEffects/FixedEffectModels.jl).
-While sharing similar goals, `Regress.jl` takes a different architectural approach with tight [CovarianceMatrices.jl](https://github.com/gragusa/CovarianceMatrices.jl) integration and an extended family of IV estimators.
+While sharing similar goals, `Regress.jl` takes a different architectural approach, with tight integration with [CovarianceMatrices.jl](https://github.com/gragusa/CovarianceMatrices.jl) and an extended family of IV estimators.

 ## Key Features